-Table 1: Breakdown of reported job search expenditures for urban jobseekers in South Africa Amount spent in the last 7 days about the job market.^{xix} In one of these studies, jobseekers are encouraged to make detailed plans of how they intend to search for work, and guided towards employing search strategies that are more likely to result in employment.^{xx} All three studies only examine the effect of providing search encouragement to already active jobseekers.^{xxi} People who are not currently searching for work may be less skilled or less suited to the available positions in the labour market.
+Increased job search can promote increased employment if job search strategies are initially sub-optimal.
+Among the three studies that examine the effect of encouraging job search in a South African context, two find that employment is increased and the third finds that increased search promotes more accurate beliefs about the job market.xix In one of these studies, jobseekers are encouraged to make detailed plans of how they intend to search for work, and guided towards employing search strategies that are more likely to result in employment.xix All three studies only examine the effect of providing search encouragement to already active jobseekers.xix People who are not currently searching for work may be less skilled or less suited to the available positions in the labour market.
 Consequently, employment rates may not be increased if currently inactive people were encouraged to begin to search for work.
 Additionally, encouraging job search cannot address issues with the demand that firms have for employment.
 Job search encouragement should therefore be paired with initiatives to stimulate hiring demand and support new jobseekers in effective search.